TheJumpCloud/jcapi-powershell/JumpCloud.SDK.DirectoryInsights.md

 ```

 #### BUG FIXES:
 Functions that return formatted json data will now validate that the response is non-null before attempting to convert the response from Json.
 This resulted in an error for null responses in previous versions of the module.
+Get-JcSdkEvent should no longer throw an error if no results are returned.

 #### Generated Changes: